ln1202/linkit_7688_duo_sht30/README.md

  Since MediaTek has already closed Linkit7688(Duo) project, the Arduino packages found online are no longer valid.
 After searching for a while, I found that MediaTek had put the last package on GitHub.
 However, it used Python tool chain, so we needs to downgrade Python to 2.7 and then rebuild the project.
 Subsequently, one would need to rewrite the JSON file for Arduino IDE.
 So, I've upload zip and JSON file here for everyone to use.
 You can simply place it on your web server.

+## How to Use
+1.modify url in "package_mtk_linkit_smart_7688_index.json" file
+from http://localhost to Your Website URL

+2. Open  Arduino Preferences--> Boards Manager URLs add your website url such as "http://localhost/package_mtk_linkit_smart_7688_index.json"